The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 He is one of three directors of the Clergy of the Church of England Database Project, funded by the AHRC, which provides a relational database of the careers of Anglican clergymen, schoolteachers and ecclesiastical patrons between 1540 and 1835.

-He is past Secretary, and currently a Councillor, of the Royal Historical Society, and formerly on the Council of the Church of England Record Society.back to top
+He is past Secretary and Councillor of the Royal Historical Society, and formerly on the Council of the Church of England Record Society.back to top

 - [with Nicholas Tyacke] Altars Restored: the Changing Face of English Religious Worship 1547-c.1700, Oxford University Press, 2007.